 single supplement applies to those who want to ensure a private room; (Normal double occupancy price applies to those willing to share quarters in a room with two beds.)

-Price Includes: all land costs ( rooms, meals, guides, kayaks, island transport), except
+Price Includes: all land costs ( rooms, meals, guides, kayaks, airport

 fully refundable until 45 days prior to departure.
 Balance is due at 45 days